lucciee/Shima/README.md

 As the first game I've ever created, this project was very challenging but also very rewarding.
 Although the game is *very* simple, I got to learn a lot about kinematics in game development.

 **Play the game:** https://ceceliu.itch.io/shima

-Note the web version doesn't display some graphics accurately, or at all.
+Note the web version doesn't display some graphics accurately, if at all.

 # Video Demo